 - States where you must keep or replace bumpers if they were originally on the car, as designed by the manufacturer

 - Note: In these states, if the car was not originally designed with bumpers, you can drive it without them.

 - States with no specific bumper requirements

 Note that many states forbid driving a car in an “unsafe condition” or with broken pieces protruding.
 If your bumper is missing, damaged, or unsafely attached, it’s possible the police in your area could consider your car unsafe.
 Police can give you a ticket in these instances, even if the state’s legal code does not explicitly mention missing or damaged bumpers.
 The fact that your state has no specific requirements for bumpers would not guarantee your success if fighting that ticket in court.

-Is it legal to drive without a bumper?
-Twenty-one states require bumpers for your car to be street-legal.
-Seven states require that you keep your car’s original bumpers intact or replace them with an equivalent that meets safety standards.
+There are 21 states require bumpers for your car to be street-legal, and seven that require you to keep your car’s original bumpers intact or replace them with an equivalent that meets safety standards.
+These seven states also, however, allow you to drive your car if it was originally designed and manufactured without bumpers.
 In the remaining 22 states, the law doesn’t specifically say that bumpers are required.
-However, remember that the law can be complex and, in many states, police have the authority to write you a ticket for driving an “unsafe” vehicle even if the legal code does not include bumper requirements.
+However, keep in mind that in most states, police have the authority to write you a ticket for driving an “unsafe” vehicle even if the legal code does not include bumper requirements.